Enhancing Architecture Frameworks by Including Modern Stakeholders and their Views/Viewpoints: Introduction

 \section{Introduction}

-\textit{Architecture frameworks} provide \lq{}conventions, principles, and practices for the description of architectures established within a specific domain of application or community of stakeholders\rq{} \cite{ISO-IEC-IEEE-42010-2011}.
-There exist several well-established examples, including The Open Group Architecture Framework (TOGAF) \cite{TOGAF2006, TOGAF2018}, the Department of Defense Architecture Framework (DoDAF) \cite{DODAF2010}, the Treasury Enterprise Architecture Framework (TEAF) \cite{TEAF2000}, the British Ministry of Defence Architecture Framework (MODAF) \cite{MODAF2012}, the Zachman Framework \cite{Zachman1987}, the “4+1” View Model of Software Architecture \cite{Kruchten1995}, and the Reference Model of Open Distributed Processing (RM-ODP) \cite{RM-ODP-ISO-IEC-10746-1, RM-ODP-ISO-IEC-10746-4-1998, RM-ODP-ISO-IEC-10746-2-2009, RM-ODP-ISO-IEC-10746-3-2009}.
+\textit{Architecture frameworks} provide conventions, principles, and practices for architecture descriptions in a particular application domain or stakeholder community \cite{ISO-IEC-IEEE-42010-2011}.
+There exist several well-established examples, including The Open Group Architecture Framework (TOGAF) \cite{TOGAF2006, TOGAF2018}, the U.S. Department of Defense Architecture Framework (DoDAF) \cite{DODAF2010}, the Treasury Enterprise Architecture Framework (TEAF) \cite{TEAF2000}, the British Ministry of Defence Architecture Framework (MODAF) \cite{MODAF2012}, the Zachman Framework \cite{Zachman1987}, the “4+1” View Model of Software Architecture \cite{Kruchten1995} and its updated version with the Decision View \cite{Kruchten+2009}, as well as the Reference Model of Open Distributed Processing (RM-ODP) \cite{RM-ODP-ISO-IEC-10746-1, RM-ODP-ISO-IEC-10746-4-1998, RM-ODP-ISO-IEC-10746-2-2009, RM-ODP-ISO-IEC-10746-3-2009}.
 TOGAF, DoDAF, TEAF, and MODAF were primarily concerned with enterprise architectures.
 MODAF was replaced by the NATO Architecture Framework (NAF), which in its fourth version (NAFv4) \cite{NAFv4} provided guidance not only on describing enterprise architectures but also system architectures for military and business use.
-Furthermore, the Zachman Framework, a generic framework for information system and enterprise architectures, and the “4+1” View Model of Software Architecture were among the early work that offered the foundations for the more recent architecture frameworks.
+Furthermore, the Zachman Framework, a generic framework for information systems and enterprise architectures, and the “4+1” View Model of Software Architecture were among the early works that offered the foundations for the more recent architecture frameworks.
 Last but not least, RM-ODP was not merely a reference model but a set of four international standards, including an architecture framework for distributed information processing in heterogeneous environments.
 Each of the above-mentioned architecture frameworks identified stakeholders, such as end-users, software developers, system integrators, system engineers, business domain experts, executives, and other corporate functions \cite{Kruchten1995, TOGAF2018}.
 Also, they defined architecture viewpoints and views.
 Section \ref{sec:background} provides some background on architectural artifacts, such as viewpoints and views.